Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 - Reputation must be between -100 and 100.
 - Experience must be positive.
 - Gold must be positive.
-- Level must be greater than 0.
+- Level must be positive.
 - All characters must be validated.